WealthShield Partners LLC Sells 856 Shares of SPDR Bloomberg 3-12 Month T-Bill ETF (NYSEARCA:BILS)

-WealthShield Partners LLC reduced its position in shares of SPDR Bloomberg 3-12 Month T-Bill ETF (NYSEARCA:BILS – Free Report) by 10.8% in the third quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 7,060 shares of the company’s stock after selling 856 shares during the quarter.
-WealthShield Partners LLC’s holdings in SPDR Bloomberg 3-12 Month T-Bill ETF were worth $702,000 at the end of the most recent quarter.
+WealthShield Partners LLC cut its stake in SPDR Bloomberg 3-12 Month T-Bill ETF (NYSEARCA:BILS – Free Report) by 10.8% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 7,060 shares of the company’s stock after selling 856 shares during the quarter.
+WealthShield Partners LLC’s holdings in SPDR Bloomberg 3-12 Month T-Bill ETF were worth $702,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also bought and sold shares of the company.
-Concourse Financial Group Securities Inc. bought a new stake in SPDR Bloomberg 3-12 Month T-Bill ETF during the 3rd quarter valued at about $50,000.
-Total Clarity Wealth Management Inc. grew its stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF by 10.3% in the third quarter.
-Total Clarity Wealth Management Inc. now owns 22,789 shares of the company’s stock worth $2,266,000 after acquiring an additional 2,124 shares during the period.
-Legacy CG LLC bought a new stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth approximately $10,348,000.
-Stratos Wealth Advisors LLC grew its stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF by 5.0% in the third quarter.
-Stratos Wealth Advisors LLC now owns 24,591 shares of the company’s stock worth $2,445,000 after acquiring an additional 1,172 shares during the period.
-Finally, Raymond James Financial Services Advisors Inc. grew its stake in shares of SPDR Bloomberg 3-12 Month T-Bill ETF by 1,596.5% in the third quarter.
-Raymond James Financial Services Advisors Inc. now owns 119,804 shares of the company’s stock worth $11,912,000 after acquiring an additional 112,742 shares during the period.
+Other large investors have also recently made changes to their positions in the company.
+Bank of America Corp DE lifted its holdings in SPDR Bloomberg 3-12 Month T-Bill ETF by 431.2% during the first quarter.
+Bank of America Corp DE now owns 982,029 shares of the company’s stock valued at $97,820,000 after purchasing an additional 797,176 shares in the last quarter.
+Proficio Capital Partners LLC purchased a new position in SPDR Bloomberg 3-12 Month T-Bill ETF during the second quarter valued at approximately $53,443,000.
+RiverFront Investment Group LLC purchased a new position in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the second quarter worth $47,520,000.
+Advance Capital Management Inc. purchased a new position in shares of SPDR Bloomberg 3-12 Month T-Bill ETF in the third quarter worth $45,649,000.
+Finally, Osaic Holdings Inc. lifted its holdings in shares of SPDR Bloomberg 3-12 Month T-Bill ETF by 187.3% in the second quarter.
+Osaic Holdings Inc. now owns 690,128 shares of the company’s stock worth $68,611,000 after buying an additional 449,897 shares in the last quarter.

 The SPDR Bloomberg 3-12 Month T-Bill ETF (BILS) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks a market value-weighted index of US Treasury bills with maturities between 3-12 months.
 BILS was launched on Sep 23, 2020 and is managed by State Street.